mwelk11/jekyll-now/_posts/2017-03-15-Reverse-Integer.md

 title: LeetCode - Reverse Integer
 ---

+Decided to head over to LeetCode and pick the first problem that caught my eye.
+Here it goes...

 ### [Problem Statement](https://leetcode.com/problems/reverse-integer/#/description)

 Reverse digits of an integer.
 The input is assumed to be a 32-bit signed integer.